-This was the start of the museum's re-engagement with the community since the loss of a permanent exhibition space.
-We hope that the Festival of Lights slideshow will become a tradition but we're also finding opportunities to display our collection to the community in ways that are new to us.
+2013 was the start of the museum's re-engagement with the community since the loss of a permanent exhibition space.
+Our first re-engagment with the community was the Festival of Lights slideshow.
+We hope that this will become a tradition and that we continue to find opportunities to display our collection to the community in ways that are new to us.

 The following exhibitions are no longer available for viewing.
 If you missed any of the exhibitions, have a look around this page.